November 15, 1965 Electronics

 "One of the least orderly

 and most poorly executed of NASA projects," was the description given to the

-program whose goal was to land on the moon and send back images, both still and motion
+program whose goal was to land on the moon and send back images, both still and

-pitfalls lurk everywhere - a minefield of "gotchas."
+Unexpected pitfalls lurk everywhere - a minefield of "gotchas."

 Not that every organization can't benefit from external oversight to prevent "blinders-on"

 engineering and management teams from straying too far off the defined (though not

 yet beaten) path, but having the notoriously pompous and buffoonish

 bureaucrats of Congress admonish largely creative, brilliant minds of NASA staff

 (and their subcontractor teams) regarding landing an automated craft on the moon

 for the first time ever is infuriating - then and now.
 "Creativity cannot be scheduled," as the saying goes.
 Can you tell

 I mostly despise politicians and bureaucrats?
 My

 and vernacular-filled rant has hereby concluded.

 Surveyor Program Under Attack

 First engineering test model is undergoing pre-shipment tests

 Later craft will carry scientific experiments.

 Probing the News - Space Electronics

-'One of the least orderly and most poorly executed of NASA projects,' is how a congressional
+'One of the least orderly and most poorly executed of NASA projects,' is how

-spacecraft on the moon.
+and instrument-equipped spacecraft on the moon.

 By John F. Mason Senior Associate Editor and William B. Wallace Los Angeles News

-A congressional subcommittee has accused NASA's Surveyor program, a 17-mission moon
+A congressional subcommittee has accused NASA's Surveyor program, a 17-mission

-a spacecraft to crash.
+cause a spacecraft to crash.

 The changes come less than three months before the National Aeronautics and Space

 Administration attempts the first Surveyor shot - to land on the moon a television

 camera that can examine objects as small as a grain of sand.

 The Subcommittee on NASA Oversight of the House Committee on Science and Astronautics

-criticizes the Surveyor program in a 35-page report based on its two-day inspection in
+criticizes the Surveyor program in a 35-page report based on its two-day inspection

-- and the Hughes Aircraft Co. in Culver City-prime contractor for JPL.
+the program - and the Hughes Aircraft Co. in Culver City-prime contractor for JPL.

 • The spacecraft has a good chance of crashing onto the moon without sending

 back a single picture.
-As of September, "certain technical problems" in the radar altimeter
+As of September, "certain technical problems" in the radar

-"discourage high confidence in the system."
+successfully-still "discourage high confidence in the system."

 • Heat losses from the spacecraft during the long lunar night are now expected

 to be so high that the first four spacecraft won't survive more than a few hours;

 certain equipment may freeze in minutes.

-• The scientific payload on the first four spacecraft, engineering test models,
+• The scientific payload on the first four spacecraft, engineering test

-carry six experiments weighing 114 pounds; the payload was planned
+flights will carry six experiments weighing 114 pounds; the payload was planned

 to weigh 345 pounds.
 The 10 remaining flights - there will be 17 Surveyor flights

 • The first launch, now scheduled for February, 1966, had been originally

 • Costs have risen unexpectedly.
-In January, 1961, NASA said the Surveyor program
+In January, 1961, NASA said the Surveyor

-of launch vehicles.
+exclusive of launch vehicles.

 The subcommittee did not stop with only "major" items.
 Members were unhappy over

 Hughes dropped the packages from balloons, 1,500 feet above the desert.
 An electrostatic

-discharge caused a failure in the release mechanism during the first test, and the vehicle
+discharge caused a failure in the release mechanism during the first test, and the

-became entangled in the balloon's tether.
+and the package became entangled in the balloon's tether.

 Hughes has built two new test vehicles and will build four more.